3.9. Module Handling

 3.9.1.5.
 Reload Definition

-Reloads the module definition (.script and optional .py file).
-This is necessary when layouting panels and windows or when working on the scripting.
+Reloads the module's definition (.script and optional .py file).
+This is necessary when laying out panels and windows, or when working on the scripting.

 [Tip]Tip